Project status: Closed

 About the project

-By introducing the Charter for Carers, alongside the existing Charter of Rights for Parents and Families and the Charter of Rights for kids in care, the ACT Government is working to build trust and transparency across the child protection system.
+By introducing the Charter for Carers, alongside the existing Charter for Parents and Families and the Charter of Rights for kids in care, the ACT Government is working to build trust and transparency across the child protection system.

-The draft Charter for Carers was created by building on the existing Charter of Rights for Parents and Families, but focusing specifically on the expectations and responsibilities unique to carers.
+The Charter for Carers was created by building on the existing Charter for Parents and Families, but focusing specifically on the expectations and responsibilities unique to carers.
 This is because the roles of carers, parents and families are interlinked, focused on helping children and young people to live their best lives.
 Also, we know the concept of ‘family’ is broad, especially across different cultural groups.

 In 2024, all three charters will be registered as notifiable instruments, publicly declaring the standards and expectations for all parties, and ensuring long-term public interest and accessibility.